tailwindlabs/tailwindcss/source/docs/cursor.blade.md

       "Set the mouse cursor to indicate that the application is busy.", ],
     [
+      '.cursor-text',
+      'cursor: text;',
+      "Set the mouse cursor to indicate that the application is busy.", ],
+    [
       '.cursor-move',
       'cursor: move;',
       "Set the mouse cursor to indicate that the element can be moved.",